ajramos/cloud-certs/gcp-pcne-cert.md

     - Name
     - Location → List of the available DCs
     - Capacity → From 10 Gbps to 100 Gbps (the price increases with the capacity)
-    - Order a second redundandt interconnect
+    - Order a second redundant interconnect
     - Include company name and technical contact.
 - Creating a Partner Interconnect → It takes to a link to see the list of the partners by Area.